ionic-team/ionic-site/docs/v2/theming/theming-your-app/index.md

 )
 ```

-You can customize this further by suppling a base and contrast property.
+You can customize this further by supplying a base and contrast property.

 ```scss
 $colors: (